risen228/cra-alias/README.md

    npm i -D cra-alias
    ```

-2. Create (or open if it exists) one of the following files in app root directory:
+2. Create (or open if exists) one of the following files in app root directory:

    - `jsconfig.json` if you use JavaScript
    - `tsconfig.json` if you use TypeScript